Adline Castelino: Philanthropy

 Castelino works with a welfare organisation called ‘Vikas Sahayog Pratishthan’ (VSP) which functions to provide a sustainable livelihood for farmers, so as to curb farmers' suicides and inequality.
 She has raised money for the Child Help Foundation (CHF), through a crowd funding platform called Ketto.
-She has often advocated on spreading more awareness about the acceptance of LGBT community.
-She also advocates to encourage leadership qualities in women by conducting leadership programmes.
+She has advocated on spreading more awareness about the acceptance of LGBT community.
+At Christmas the same year, she went as a Secret Santa to distribute gifts and spent time with the children supported by the society.
+She supported Smile Train's campaign to end the Social stigma associated with COVID-19.
+She also initiated fundraisers for the Akshaya Patra Foundation, to help provide meals and packed grocery kits to the marginalized and low-income segment of the society.